 AXA pledged on Friday to eliminate all remaining “coal exposure” across all of its portfolios.
 The tide is turning on financial sector investment priorities.
 We have seen major new commitments for investment in clean, renewable resources, from the world’s leading banks and financial institutions.
 There is now a Portfolio Decarbonization Coalition, and this year’s negotiating text for the global climate accord includes the ambitious goal of “Full Decarbonization by 2050”—that’s the total elimination of combustible fuels from energy production, in just 35 years.

 Dr. Rathin Roy reminded the Climate Finance Day participants that “You’re asking India to be the first major country to complete its industrial transformation without significant recourse to fossil fuels.”
-This is, of course, achievable, but Dr. Roy was pointing to three major requirements to get us there:
+This is, of course, achievable, but three insights would be critical to getting us there:

-- That “status quo thinking is the enemy of the possible”;
+- Status-quo thinking is the enemy of the possible.

-- That technology transfer and major financial support will be required;
+- Tech transfer and major financial support are needed.

 He added that “coal mining in India is incredibly incredibly inefficient” and that it is also, therefore, extremely carbon expensive.
 The world cannot afford to let it go that way.
 Coal cannot be the anchor technology for electrification for the 400 million people in India who currently lack access.
 If we align financial interest with carbon efficiency, he said, “We see a win-win in cleaning up our act.”